-- 267. Principles (based on Adger and Vincent 2005; Brown et al. 2011; Prutsch et al. 2010; UKCIP 2005) that have internationally been recognized as key factors for good adaptation and that the Government of Bulgaria (GoB) herewith makes her own, are the following: - (a) Any adaptation action undertaken should be sustainable.
-Responses to adaptation should not go against climate change mitigation efforts and should not block the carrying out of adaptation elsewhere.
-Article 7 of the Paris Agreement states that the goal of enhancing adaptive capacity, strengthening resilience and reducing vulnerability to climate change, has a view to contribute to sustainable development.
-Thus, there is a clear linkage between climate change adaptation and Sustainable Development Goals (as outlined in Section 4.3). - (b) Carry out adaptation in partnership.
-All stakeholders like from public institutions, civil society, and private sector, at all levels, should be identified and engaged.
-It should be ensured that they are well-informed and encouraged to work on adaptation. - (c) Evidence-based adaptation is the preferred approach.
-Latest research, data, and practical experience should be applied in support of robust decision making.
-Closing of data gaps is a priority. - (d) Apply a balanced approach.
+- 4. Apply a balanced approach.
 Social, natural, and economic development are influenced by a variety of stresses, of which climate change is one aspect.
-Thus, adaptation must take a holistic approach managing both, climate and non-climate risks. - (e) Address risks associated with past and current climate variability and weather extremes.
+Thus, adaptation must take a holistic approach managing both, climate and non-climate risks. - 5.
+Address risks associated with past and current climate variability and weather extremes.
 This forms the starting point for anticipatory action addressing longer-term climate change related risks and opportunities.
-Coordination and close synergies with DRM should be secured. - (f) Adaptive action should be prioritized.
-Giving more attention to most affected sectors, to situations with long-term lifetimes or implications, to significant investment needs or high value stakes, or in case of critical national infrastructure, are examples. - (g) Adaptation must be tailored to the scale required by the climate change challenge.
-Solutions need to be adjusted to individual situations, also addressing responsibilities and financing. - (h) Adaptation should be flexible.
-A level of uncertainty over future climate will always remain.
-Adaptation options should be considered in certain fields (for example, horizontal and soft options with relatively low costs, and/or vertical options in sectors with long-term planning horizons).
-This creates decisions that can be adjusted easily. - (i) Adaptation needs to be transparent.
-The effects of various adaptation options, both in the near and long term, should be communicated in full, providing as much detail as possible which, among others, include the level of risk to be accepted, as well as to agree on solutions that are fair and balanced. - (j) Continuously review the effectiveness, efficiency, equity, and legitimacy of adaptation decisions.
+Coordination and close synergies with disaster risk management should be secured. - 6.
+Adaptive action should be prioritized.
+Giving more attention to most affected sectors, to situations with long-term lifetimes or implications, to significant investment needs or high value stakes, or in case of critical national infrastructure, are examples. - 7.
+Adaptation must be tailored to the scale required by the climate change challenge.
+Solutions need to be adjusted to individual situations, also addressing responsibilities and financing. - 8.
+Adaptation should be flexible.
+A level of uncertainty over the future climate will always remain.
+Adaptation options should be considered in certain fields (e.g. horizontal and soft options with relatively low costs, and/or vertical options in sectors with long-term planning horizons).
+This creates decisions that can be adjusted easily. - 9.
+Adaptation needs to be transparent.
+The effects of various adaptation options, both in the near and long term, should be communicated in full, providing as much detail as possible which inter alia include the level of risk to be accepted, as well as to agree on solutions that are fair and balanced. - 10.
+Continuously review the effectiveness, efficiency, equity and legitimacy of adaptation decisions.
 This will allow for their gradual improvement in line with the evolution of evidence and knowledge on climate change impacts.